Hello, I'm Umang.

 Research Papers

-Select presentations: AFA, NBER, European FA, SFS Cavalcade North America, Office of Financial Research Rising Scholars, FMA CBOE Derivatives & Volatility, Midwest FA, Indiana University, Princeton, Columbia, Bank of Canada, Bank of England, Swiss National Bank, Fed Board, AFA 2024 poster.
+Select presentations: AFA, NBER Financial Market Frictions and Systemic Risks, NBER Long-Term Asset Management, European FA, SFS Cavalcade North America, Office of Financial Research Rising Scholars, FMA CBOE Derivatives & Volatility, Midwest FA, Indiana University, Princeton, Columbia, Bank of Canada, Bank of England, Swiss National Bank, Fed Board, AFA 2024 poster.

 Coverage: Bank Underground